 Why Are They So Vivid When Wet?

-For the best photographs: visit in the morning when the beach is in shadow (the colors pop better without harsh direct sun), get close to the waterline where stones are perpetually wet, and shoot in the shallows where the lake is shallow enough to see stones on the bottom from above.
+For the best photographs: visit in the morning when the beach is in shadow (the colors pop better without harsh direct sun), get close to the waterline where stones are perpetually wet, and shoot in the shallows where the lake is shallow enough to see colored pebbles on the bottom from above.

 Where to See Them Best